Home » Post » Mystery of China’s Coaching System Neglect – Part 2: Wang’s Career with Coaches

 Then came the Paris Olympics.
 Everything that could go wrong, did.

 As the one and only triple-event player, Wang Chuqin had been battling a persistent shoulder injury for months that had severely affected his forehand.
 Rumor had it that CNT requested to push Wang’s singles R16 match after the XD final.
-It was likely to ensure China secured XD gold first in case Wang’s physical condition worsened.
+It was likely to ensure that China secured the XD gold first, in case Wang’s physical condition worsened.

 We all know what happened next.

-Right after the emotional high of winning Olympic XD gold, Wang found that his paddle broke in the coaching area.
+Right after the emotional high of winning Olympic XD gold, Wang found that his racket had broken in the coaching area.
 And less than 10 hours, including sleep, he had to play his R16 match in a “physical and mental state that seemed to be at a breaking point.”
 He crashed out early.

 Afterward, he admitted things might’ve turned out differently if his R16 match had been pushed back that day.
 Yet Coach Xiao and CNT didn’t even try to renegotiate the schedule, not even after one of the most infamous incidents in Olympic table tennis history.

-I still remember that heartbreaking moment. 💔 Wang was visibly overwhelmed when saw his broken paddle.
+I still remember that heartbreaking moment. 💔 Wang was visibly overwhelmed when he saw his broken racket.
 In frustration, he asked Coach Xiao, “Complain them!
 Why can’t we complain?”

 Xiao’s response?
 “It’s useless.”